k-aghakhani/KhaterreBaz/README.md

 Set Up the Server:

-Upload the api.php file to your server (e.g., at https://rasfam.ir/khaterrebaz/api.php).
+Upload the api.php file to your server.
 Set up your MySQL database and create the required tables (e.g., memories, likes, and comments).